-- Switch on the controller. - Set the maximum speed limit. - Move the joystick in the direction in which you would like - Moving the joystick even further forwards will cause the wheelchair to drive faster.
+- 1. Switch on the controller. - Set the maximum speed limit. - Move the joystick in the direction in which you would like to go. - 4.
+Moving the joystick even further forwards will cause the wheelchair to drive faster.

 Rear view mirror